james-nesbitt/image-fuzzy-alpine-mariadb/README.md

 # image-fuzzy-alpine-mariadb

+Fuzzy as in reference to the https://en.wikipedia.org/wiki/The_Mythical_Man-Month book where Fred describes the approach of "write one to throw away" as the best start.

 A base docker image for providing a Mariadb service with a default database.

 Maintained by: James Nesbitt <james.nesbitt@wunder.io>